abs-tudelft/sbd/manual/src/introduction/code-repositories.md

 If you do not know how to use git, you ***must*** familiarize yourself with it first.
 This is an essential skill for your future career.
 We consider this a prerequisite to the course.
-There are many tutorial online, and sometimes [cheatsheets] come in handy when you start to use git.
+There are many tutorials online, and sometimes [cheatsheets] come in handy when you start to use git.
 There are also [GUIs] that may be useful to those that don't like working on the command-line.